corincic161/softarc/README.md

 the project team focused on meeting the project objectives.

 *Any Role* represents anyone on the team that can perform general tasks.

+* Tasks - A task is unit of work a role may be asked to perform.
+In OpenUP, there are 18 tasks that the roles perform either as primary performers or additional performers.

+* Artifacts - An artifact is something that is produced, modified, or used by a task.
+Roles are responsible for creating and updating artifacts.
+Artifacts are subject to version control throughout the project lifecycle.

+* Process - Reusable method content is created separately from its application in processes.
+Method content provides step-by-step explanations, describing how specific development goals are achieved independent of the placement of method elements within a development lifecycle.

+Processes take these method elements and relate them into semi-ordered sequences that are customized to specific types of projects.
+Method elements are organized into reusable pieces of process called capability patterns, providing a consistent development approach to common project needs.
+These patterns are made from organizing tasks (from the method content) into activities, grouping them in a sequence that makes sense for the particular area where that pattern is applied.